Hand sanitizer: Where to order hand sanitizer online

 Hand santizer is perhaps the most in-demand item in the world right now, as a result of the global coronavirus outbreak.
-With the UK going into lockdown today, it looks like the situation is going to be continuing for a while If you've been struggling to get hold of some, we've done the legwork for you.
+With the UK going into lockdown today it looks like the situation is going to be continuing for a while.
+If you've been struggling to get hold of hand sanitizer, we've done the legwork for you.

 Read on for a guide to where to buy hand sanitizer (hand sanitiser) right now – we've focused on online retailers so you can order from home.
 Stocks are looking seriously depleted, but we're monitoring the situation and constantly updating this page with any new supplies as soon as they become available.
 Please don't purchase more than you need.